Keeping you safe

 Abuse is when someone hurts you, upsets you or makes you feel frightened.

-Every member of our team is trained in safeguarding (how to recognise and respond to safeguarding issues) and we’re all looking out for you.
+Every member of our team is trained in what to do is someone tells them they don’t feel safe.
+We are also trained in how to spot if someone might be being abused.
+We’re all looking out for you.
 Our aim is always try to step in and put a stop to any potential safeguarding issues before they happen.

 If you or someone around you doesn’t feel safe while using our services, or if you feel like you may have suffered any kind of abuse while using any of our services, it’s really important to let us know right away, so we can help.
 We’ll take you seriously, and we’ll always treat you with respect and dignity, no-matter what.